MaxHalford/prince/README.md

 ### Principal component analysis (PCA)

-If you're using PCA it is assumed you have a dataframe consisting of numerical variables.
+If you're using PCA it is assumed you have a dataframe consisting of numerical continuous variables.
 In this example we're going to be using the [Iris flower dataset](https://www.wikiwand.com/en/Iris_flower_data_set).

 ```python
 >>> import pandas as pd